Biden says during news conference he's going to 'complete the job' despite calls to bow out

-WASHINGTON (AP) — President Joe Biden used his highly anticipated news conference Thursday to deliver a forceful defense of his foreign and domestic policies and batted away questions about his ability to serve another four years, declaring: "I'm not in this for my legacy.
+WASHINGTON (AP) — President Joe Biden used his closely watched news conference Thursday to deliver a forceful defense of his foreign and domestic policies and batted away questions about his ability to serve another four years, declaring: "I'm not in this for my legacy.
 I'm in this to complete the job."

-It was unclear whether the performance was enough to change the dynamic that has set in with a growing number of Democratic lawmakers, donors and celebrities calling on him to step aside while Biden digs in, insisting he’s staying in the race and will win come November.
+It was unclear whether the performance was enough to change the dynamic that has set in: A growing number of Democratic lawmakers, donors and celebrities are calling on him to step aside — not to mention the majority of voters expressing doubts that he is up to the job — and Biden is digging in, insisting he's staying in the race and will win come November.
+And the longer the infighting continues, the less the Democrats are presenting a united front against Republican Donald Trump.

 “If I slow down and I can't get the job done, that’s a sign that I shouldn’t be doing it,” Biden said.
 “But there’s no indication of that yet — none.”

-Yet even as he wrapped his news conference, Biden was confronting calls to step aside.
+Yet even as he wrapped his news conference, the 81-year-old leader was confronting calls to step aside.
 In a statement released shortly after he walked offstage, Connecticut Rep. Jim Himes, the top Democrat on the House Intelligence Committee, said Biden should end his candidacy, considering his “remarkable legacy in American history.”
-A dozen other House Democrats have called on him to make way for a new candidate.
+Fifteen other House Democrats have called on him to make way for a new candidate.

-Democrats are locked in a standoff with the president over his reelection following his disastrous debate performance two weeks earlier.
-The 81-year-old has explained away his performance as a bad night following a grueling month of international travel.
-He's been out in public more, talking with voters and answering reporters' questions.
-He even looks considerably less pale than he did on June 27.

-But the calls to step aside keep coming.
-And the longer the infighting continues, the less the Democrats are presenting a united front against Donald Trump.

 In his first exchange with reporters, Biden was asked about losing support among many of his fellow Democrats and unionists, and was asked about Vice President Kamala Harris.
 Biden was at first defiant, saying the “UAW endorsed me, but go ahead,” meaning the United Auto Workers.
 But then he mixed up Harris and Trump, saying, “I wouldn’t have picked Vice President Trump to be vice president if she wasn’t qualified."